-The field discharge switch is shipped with the gap setting shown in Fig. 20, for generator field protection.
+The field discharge switch is shipped with an overlap of approximately 1/32" between the side pole arcing contacts and the field discharge contacts.
 However, the gap setting can be reduced to zero or set to open after the breaker contacts close, if desired.
 An arc chute is always supplied to interrupt motor starting secondary currents.